wearelighthouse/lightship/README.md

 ### Docker

-[Docker Toolbox](https://github.com/docker/toolbox/releases/tag/v1.12.3) instead.
-Its basically all the things you need (Dockerwize)!
+[Docker Toolbox](https://github.com/docker/toolbox/releases/tag/v1.12.3) - Its basically all the things you need (Dockerwize)!

 ### VirtualBox